twaldear/flask-csp/README.md

 @csp_header()
 ```
 ### Add custom header
-Pass the csp_header wrapper a dict with the policies to change
+Pass the csp_header wrapper a dict with the policies to change:
 ```python
 from flask_csp.csp import csp_header
 ...